adap/flower/doc/source/ref-faq.rst

 This page collects answers to commonly asked questions about Federated Learning with Flower.

-.. dropdown:: :fa:`eye,mr-1` Can Flower run on Juptyter Notebooks / Google Colab?
+.. dropdown:: :fa:`eye,mr-1` Can Flower run on Jupyter Notebooks / Google Colab?

     Yes, it can!
 Flower even comes with a few under-the-hood optimizations to make it work even better on Colab.
 Here's a quickstart example: